michaelti/michaelti.ca/src/collections/_posts/2020-05-01-Dark-mode-images-with-a-manual-toggle-switch.md

 Putting that at the beginning of our main function will also take care of cleaning everything up each time it runs.

-Finally, we'll use the default value of `colorScheme = undefined` (or null) to do that removal and nothing else – and voila!
+Finally, we'll use the default value of `colorScheme = undefined` (or null) to do that removal and nothing else – and voilà!

 ## Complete code and demo